 A multi-element defense-in-depth security strategy is an effective method of protection from ransomware.
-For example, Barracuda Networks offers a number of products, such as Advanced Threat Protection, to increase your chances of survival from ransomware and other threats.
+For example, Barracuda Networks offers a number of products, such as Advanced Threat Protection, to increase your chances of disaster recovery survival and to help fight other threats.

 In addition to your network perimeter, malicious code can enter your organization through several threat vectors, such as email attachments, remote access, web-based applications and smartphones.
 Work with your IT teams to prevent unauthorized access via technology.

 When we consider individual employees as threat vectors, perhaps the most effective protection from ransomware is education.
-Develop and conduct training programs that explain potential threats to the company, including ransomware.
-Provide awareness reminders through the company intranet, email or an automated emergency notification system.
+Develop and conduct training programs that explain potential threats to the company.
+Provide ransomware disaster recovery awareness reminders through the company intranet, email or an automated emergency notification system.

 Social engineering, widely considered an effective way to breach security, can be mitigated through training and awareness programs.
 Provide similar training and awareness to your remote workforce.